-The Pacific Centre for Technology and Culture is a research institute of and for the future, combining streamed electronic seminars, print and net publications, digital resources, video archives and a Software Analysis Lab devoted to the exploration of mobility and augmented reality.
+The Pacific Centre for Technology and Culture is a research institute of and for the future, combining streamed electronic seminars, print and net publications, digital resources, and a video archive of lectures, interviews, and panels hosted at the centre.

-Located in the Faculty of Social Sciences at the University of Victoria, PACTAC is a pioneering, multidisciplinary research centre, and home to the electronic scholarly journal CTheory and CTheory Multimedia.
+Part of the Faculty of Social Sciences at the University of Victoria, PACTAC is a pioneering, multidisciplinary research centre, and home to the electronic scholarly journal CTheory, CTheory Archive, and CTheory Multimedia.

-Seeking to represent every spectrum of the digital future, PACTAC Lectures also experiment with broadcasting live performances in multimedia format, dealing with such key issues as augmented reality, the future of genetic engineering, the politics of empire, culture and the end of sound, indigenous resistance, and the fate of the increasingly networked body circulating within the data stream.
+Seeking to represent every spectrum of the digital future, PACTAC has attracted large audiences for live broadcasts of artistic and experimental performances, lectures, and other events that deal with such key issues as augmented reality, the future of genetic engineering, the politics of empire, culture and the end of sound, Indigenous resistance, and the fate of the increasingly networked body circulating within the data stream.

-PACTAC has supported a new field of study — Critical Digital Studies.
+PACTAC supports a new field of study called Critical Digital Studies.
 Mobilizing a global network of leading digital scholars from many perspectives, Critical Digital Studies (www.criticaldigitalstudies.net) investigates leading tendencies in digital culture as well as imaginative scenarios for the future.